A Guide to Worship in the Byzantine Catholic Church

 WHY DOES THE PRIEST HAVE HIS BACK TO THE CONGREGATION?

-Actually, he is facing to pray in the same direction as the worshipping faithful.
+Actually, he is facing to pray in the same direction, east, as the worshiping faithful.
 The priest is the representative of the congregation.
 The sanctuary and tabernacle are the heavenly throne of God, so the priest faces God, the object of our prayers, and he speaks to God on our behalf.

 HOW IS THE DIVINE LITURGY DIVIDED?